Thermal and quantum fluctuations in extended Kitaev-Yao-Lee spin-orbital model: Summary and Discussion

 In summary, we study how the spin-orbital nematic phase emerges in the extended Kitaev-Yao-Lee model via thermal and quantum fluctuations.
 The NP is characterized by a finite spin-orbital structure factor, originating from excitations in the spin-orbital degree of freedom.
 The classical phase diagrams at various temperatures show that the NP is stabilized despite not being the ground state of the model, because it consists of the macroscopic degenerate low-lying excitations with size-independent costs from the ${\rm SS \times AFO}$ ground state.
 When quantum fluctuations are included using a generalized SWT for spin-orbital models, the NP is significantly enhanced.
 Our SWT includes quartic and cubic terms up to order $\Lambda^{-1}$.
 The effects of higher-order interaction terms on a larger system size need further investigation, especially since the NP can host many spin-orbital excitations.

-Our generalized SWT results reveal the strong quantum effects of the disordered phases in both the Kitaev and the NP regions.
+Our generalized SWT results reveal strong quantum effects in the disordered phases of both the Kitaev and the NP regions.
 The use of alternative theoretical frameworks, such as the $SU(4)$ Schwinger boson approach \cite{Arovas1988PRB, auerbach2012interacting, Zhang2022PRB}, to investigate nematic and other disordered phases in spin‑orbital systems is an excellent project for future study.

+{ Our study suggests that materials with strong spin-orbital interactions, such as 3d$^7$ or 3d$^9$ compounds hosting one electron or hole in a two-orbital manifold and exhibiting weak or quenched spin–orbit coupling at the transition-metal sites, are promising candidates for realizing stable spin–orbital liquids.}